Default Format

 - Events

 - This pane list all events (including repeat of birth and death from the "Individual" pane), residences, and attributes.
 You can attach or detach events and enter their date and place.
 For attributes you can enter text about the attribute.
-To add more detail on any event, residence, or attribute, click the "info" icon and enter the data into the window that appears.
+To see or add more detail on any event, residence, or attribute, click the "info" icon and enter the data into fields in the new window or use buttons in the "Attach" section to attach notes, sources, etc. and to copy and paste sources.

 The green arrow sorts events by dates.